gesellix/keepass-node/README.md

-#keepass-node
+#KeePass-Node

 [Node.js](http://nodejs.org/) and [AngularJS](http://angularjs.org/) implementation of a [KeePass2](http://www.keepass.info/) browser.

 ## What?
 You should probably know about [KeePass](http://www.keepass.info/) as a tool to manage your passwords or other secrets in an encrypted file.
-Since the default tool to edit and view your passwords is based on .NET you might not be able to use your keys everytime you need it due to missing libraries or a wrong platform (Mono needs to be installed on Linux systems).
+Since the default tool to edit and view your passwords is based on .NET you might not be able to use your keys everytime you need them due to missing libraries or a wrong platform (Mono needs to be installed on Linux systems).

 KeePass-Node is based on the idea of [BrowsePass](http://bitbucket.org/namn/browsepass), which helps you